 Here’s How it Works:

-- The guest with a mobility impairment or ASD should visit Guest Relations or Group Sales upon his/her arrival at the park to express his/her inability to wait in the regular line.
+- The guest with a mobility impairment or ASD should visit Guest Services or Group Sales upon his/her arrival at the park to express his/her inability to wait in the regular line.
 Some questions are asked to ensure that the rider has the required physical criteria in order to safely experience rides, and a Boarding Pass is issued for the guest in question and up to 3 riding companions.

 - In addition to a Boarding Pass, the guest with a mobility impairment or ASD will receive a “Rider Access Form” that has the rides that the guest with a disability can safely enjoy.